Almond Filled Stollen

 - Bake the loaves until golden brown and the center registers 190°F, about 45 minutes.

 - Wrap the loaves tightly in a double layer of plastic wrap and store at room temperature to develop the flavor.
 The stollen can be eaten right away but I find it's best after 2-3 days and up to a week.
-When ready to serve, unwrap the loaf, wipe away the superfine sugar coating then generously sprinkle on all sides with confectioners sugar.
+When ready to serve, unwrap the loaf, scrape away the superfine sugar coating then generously sprinkle on all sides with confectioners sugar.
 For longer term storage place the wrapped loaves in the freezer.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.